 Ok, so here is my public service announcement to you grown-ups

 If you are part of a couple, don’t forget each other!
-Yes you are busy with diapers and carpools, money may be tight and I know this article is about celebrating as a family BUT… likely before kids there was just the two of you, and (hopefully) once your children are not children anymore there will still be just the two of you.
-So, make sure to show your significant other some love by getting each other a little gift and making he or she feel special, whether it be chocolates, some fancy bath soap, a massage or a poem.
+Yes, you are busy with diapers and carpools, money may be tight and I know this article is about celebrating as a family BUT… likely before kids, there was just the two of you, and (hopefully) once your children are not children anymore there will still be just the two of you.
+So, make sure to show your significant other some love by getting each other a little gift and making him or her feel special, whether it be chocolates, some fancy bath soap, a massage, or a poem.
 And always, always a card!

 Tell each other why you love each other.

 This can be through a written valentine to every member of the family or by going around and taking turns and telling each other verbally.